gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

     A new secondary should not be added at this time.
-If you want to add a new secondary, do this after you have completed the entire process of promoting the secondary node to the primary node.
+If you want to add a new secondary, do this after you have completed the entire process of promoting the secondary to the primary .

-1. Promote the secondary geo node to primary node.
+1. Promote the secondary to primary.
 Execute:

     ```
     gitlab-ctl promote-to-primary-node